Azarattum/CarmustCompiler/README.md

   ret
 </pre>

-As you can see, it supports type inference, global/local variables, arbitrary expressions (with bitwise and boolean operators) and `return` statement which allows us to observe the result of the program:
+As you can see, it supports type inference, global/local variables, simple `for` loops, arbitrary expressions (with bitwise and boolean operators) and `return` statement which allows us to observe the result of the program:
 <pre>
 <span style="color:dodgerblue">Execution Result</span>: 104
 </pre>